 PFCs should be developed using the PFC Template (below) in Microsoft Word format.
 Completed proposals can be submitted using the PFC Upload Form.

-Further guidance information to assist in preparation of a PFC is also contained in the PFC Template.
-Enquiries can be directed to 1300 134 631.
+Further guidance information to assist in preparation of a PFC is contained in the Guideline to Preparing a PFC document (below).

 Share this page